 De novo review factor "C" also favors the \$40.00 penalty rate.
-Simmons' Ancheta and Duggar both testified that once they understood the requirements of filing DAS forms 140 and 142, and the requirement to hire apprentices, Simmons took steps to comply with the law.
-In particular, Duggar testified that, since the Assessment, she and her staff have taken public works classes and continuously seek information regarding public works requirements.
-Moreover, it was impossible for Simmons to remedy the situation at the time of the work since the Project had already been completed by the time the Assessment was sent to Simmons.
+Ancheta and Duggar both testified that once they understood the requirements of filing DAS forms 140 and 142, and the requirement to hire apprentices, Simmons has taken steps to comply with the law.
+In particular, Duggar testified that she and her staff have taken public works classes and continuously seek information regarding public works requirements.
+Moreover, Simmons could not remedy the situation during the pendency of the Project because work was complete by the time the Assessment was issued.

-Although Simmons apparently attempted to "remedy" its apprentice violation by acceding to a demand from Local 300 to pay an apprentice in its program \$3,421.57 on April 7, 2014, the Director does not take that payment into account as mitigation here, or as otherwise relevant to this Decision.
-Section 1777.5 and 1777.7, and the applicable regulations governing enforcement of the apprenticeship requirements on public work projects, at title 8, sections 227, et seq., do not authorize a union to demand payment to an apprentice in "settlement" of alleged apprenticeship violations, or in lieu of the organization making a complaint to the DLSE.
+Although Simmons apparently attempted to "remedy" its apprentice violation by acceding to a demand from Local 300 to pay an apprentice the sum of \$5,445.90, a sum apparently calculated by Local 300, the Director does not take that payment into account as mitigation here, or as otherwise relevant to this Decision.
+Section 1777.5 and 1777.7, and the applicable regulations governing enforcement of the apprenticeship requirements on public work projects, at title 8, sections 227, et seq., do not authorize a union or apprenticeship program to demand payment to an apprentice in "settlement" of alleged apprenticeship violations, or in lieu of the organization making a complaint to the DLSE.
 The statutory framework and enforcement provisions are not focused on the dollars to be paid to apprentices, but rather on the training opportunities to be provided, i.e., hours worked on the job under the guidance of more experienced journey level workers in order to learn a trade.
 Payments of sums that might otherwise have been earned do not substitute for these opportunities.
 Further, the applicable statutes and regulations vest the Labor Commissioner (through DLSE) with enforcement authority, through the imposition of penalties as specified.
-This structure neither contemplates nor authorizes a union to "settle" alleged apprenticeship violations by demanding payment in lieu of a complaint to the DLSE, and the Director cautions against any such practice.
+This structure neither contemplates nor authorizes an apprenticeship program to "settle" alleged apprenticeship violations by demanding payment in lieu of a complaint to the DLSE, and the Director cautions against any such practice.

-As to the de novo review factors "D" and "E," Simmons' journeymen Cement Masons worked 1,234 hours on the Project.
-Applying the one-to-five ratio, 247 hours of Cement Mason apprentice hours were required, or approximately six weeks of work time for an apprentice.
-This does represent a lost training opportunity, and harm to the local apprenticeship program; however, on balance, and given the totality of circumstances, the Director does not find that these factors warrant a penalty higher than \$40 per violation.
-Accordingly, the five de novo review factors, particularly the factor "B" where it was shown that the DLSE Assessments for "prior" violations did not occur before the work on this Project, support a penalty rate of \$40.00 rather than a higher rate selected by DLSE.
+As to the de novo review factors "D" and "E," Simmons' journey level Cement Masons worked 2,190 hours on the Project.
+Applying the one-to-five ratio, 438 hours of Cement Mason apprentice hours were required, which is approximately 11 weeks of work time for an apprentice.
+This does represent a sizeable lost training opportunity, but given the totality of circumstances, the Director does not find that these factors warrant a penalty higher than \$40 per violation.